Communities & Memberships

 LearnWorlds comes with an easy-to-use drag-and-drop website builder that gives you 400+ templates for building course websites.
 And its built-in marketing tools let you add affiliate programs and sell your courses with sales funnels.

 The problem with LearnWorlds is its membership features.
 Strong on courses, it’s not great on memberships–pushing it further down this list.
 You can organize conversations with private and public spaces, and it has upvotes.
-But it doesn’t have native video, live events, or livestreaming–and there’s a 20MB attachment limit.
+But it doesn’t have native video, live events, or native livestreaming.

 LearnWorlds also doesn’t have an app included.
 The only way to get a LearnWorlds app is to pay for their branded app.